umutcakirbm/dynamitedocs/docs/index.md

     Dynamite is the best page design tool for Mobi-fi!
 ---

-# 1. Login to System
+# 1. Login to App

 - Enter Dynamite web site and go `/login` page.
 - **Username** and **password** is your personal admin username for **Test Environment.**